Influenza Virus

 • Acute worsening of chronic cardiopulmonary disease on presentation

-• Acute onset of respiratory symptoms during hospital stay with or without fever
+• Acute onset of respiratory symptoms during a hospital stay, with or without fever

 During periods of low influenza activity, the IDSA recommends testing all hospitalized patients with acute respiratory illness with or without fever who are epidemiologically linked to an influenza outbreak.
 The following individuals might also warrant testing: